danielsuo/Crypto.jl/README.md

 - Make cryptographically secure
 - Continue to add Julia implementations
 - Add more functionality from libcrypto
+- if you use, please lock version
+- Switch default to is_hex=false

 For more ECDSA curves, see [here](http://git.openssl.org/gitweb/?p=openssl.git;a=blob;f=crypto/objects/obj_mac.h)